argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 ## II.
 God Judges His People

 God doesn’t stop at judging the nations; he especially judges his people.
 In chapter 2 there begins a prophecy against Judah.
 And in 2:6 Amos begins of a long prophecy against Israel.
 With those first prophecies, the covenant people would have applauded Amos, because those nations have long been the enemies of Israel and Judah.
 But then Amos says “Not so fast there Israel and Judah.
 Your sins are not overlooked either.”
-In fact, the prophets are often a lot more critical and condemning of the covenant people for just that reason.
+In fact, the prophets are often much more critical and condemning of the covenant people for just that reason.
 They are in covenant with Yahweh, and they ought to know better than the gentiles.
 Look at chapter 3, verse 2.

 | “You only have I known
 |     of all the families of the earth;